apache/infrastructure-website/content/pages/pypubsub.md

 ## How to subscribe
 Subscribers can pick one or multiple topics to subscribe to, with more specific subscriptions getting fewer, but tailored event payloads.
 Construct subscriptions in the form of: `http://pubsub.apache.org:2069/topics/go/here`, and separate the topics you want to subscribfe to with forward slashes.

-The service returns events that match _all_ of the topics you list will be returned.
+The service returns events that match _all_ of the topics you are subscribed to.

 Some examples: